SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U125_Edge_FM.md

 # Astro U125 Edge FM

-With this driver, you can monitor and control an **Astro U125 Edge FM** module, which is part of the Astro U100 Series.
+With this connector, you can monitor and control an **Astro U125 Edge FM** module, which is part of the Astro U100 Series.

-The driver uses the HTTP API of the Astro U125 Edge FM device in order to communicate.
+The connector uses the HTTP API of the Astro U125 Edge FM device in order to communicate.
 It also uses an SNMP interface to receive SNMP traps from the device.

 ## About